 Stewed Chickpeas and pork belly

-vegetable soup only needs enough to cover the ingredients, it's best to prepare a little extra so you can quickly add more as the soup starts to reduce.
+only need enough vegetable broth to cover the ingredients, but it's best to prepare a little extra so you can add more as the broth reduces.

 Soak the chickpeas in water for at least 12 hours.
 Remove the fat from the pork belly, cut it into bite-sized pieces, and coat it with salt, white pepper, and flour